 - Brad Glasgow on Game Politics: Nov 10, 2015: UN hopes to have revised 'cyber-violence' report available by year's end

-The Mary Sue runs a series profiling women working within the industry called Game Changer.
+Emma Fissenden ran a series profiling women working within the industry in 2015 called Game Changer on The Mary Sue.
 A sampling of those profiles can be found below.

-- Emma Fissenden on The Mary Sue: Apr 8, 2015: Game Changer: Talent & Production Coordinator Becky Dodd on Working at Naughty Dog & Having the Courage to Pursue Your Career
+- Apr 8, 2015: Game Changer: Talent & Production Coordinator Becky Dodd on working at Naughty Dog & having the courage to pursue your career

 Positive posts about the changing gender dynamic of game development:

 - Regina Buenaobra on Acid for Blood: Aug.
 25, 2007: PAX Panel: Girls, games, and the growing role of women in the game industry

 - Regina Buenaobra on The Border House: Mar.
 24, 2010: Ada Lovelace Day: Women in the games industry

 - Erik Leijon on Cult Montreal: Nov.
 28, 2012: Pixelles: Calling all (game-designing) ladies

 - "AnonymousFan8675309" on The Hawkeye Initiative: May 4, 2013: Special Guest Edition: The Hawkeye Initiative IRL!